Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Mother machine and the inter-generation stochastic dynamics

-One may note that $P(\Delta\vert x_b)$ is independent of $x_b$, which has also been reported in the experiment\cite{suckjoon15} and a previous theoretical study on a model neglecting growth fluctuation\cite{singh16}.
-It would be a general feature of the accumulation mechanism that the distribution of added size is independent of the birth size.
-To elucidate it, let us consider the random walk on a two-dimensional lattice $\{x_i,s_j\}$ defined by Eq.(\ref{eq_dme}).
-From the state $(x_i,s_j)$, the walker jumps either to $(x_{i+1},s_j)$ by the rate $k^{(x)}_i=\alpha x_i$ or to $(x_i,s_{j+1})$ by the rate $k^{(s)}_i=\beta x_i$.
-Noting that the transition rates depend only on the current state, one can see it is a kind of trap dynamics\cite{haus87}, of which the subordination idea works\cite{bochnerbook,sokolov05,luo14}.
-Following the subordination idea, the time-dependent process $\{x_i,s_j,t\}$ can be described as the jumps of a random walk on the lattice $\{x_i,s_j,n\}$ subordinated by the random waiting time $\{t_n\}$ for jumps.
-It leads to Gillespie's algorithm\cite{gillespie77}, of which the trajectory on the lattice and the waiting time series can be generated independently.
-Estimating the distribution of division size, one is concerned only with the former one, i.e. $\{x_i,s_j,n\}$, which depends on the ratio $r_w=k^{(x)}/k^{(s)}$ but is irrelevant of the scale of the waiting time $ \tau_w=\left(k^{(x)}+k^{(s)}\right)^{-1}$.
+Let's keep in the track of theoretical investigation of the model in this section.
+One may note that $P(\Delta\vert x_b)$ is independent of $x_b$.
+It would be a general feature of the accumulation mechanism, which has also been reported in the experiment\cite{suckjoon15} and a previous theoretical study on a model neglecting growth fluctuation\cite{singh16}.
+The picture of random walk on the two-dimensional lattice $\{x_i,s_j\}$, as illustrated by Fig.\ref{fig_sm}, would be helpful to clarify it.
+Since the transition rates depend only on the current state, it is a kind of trap dynamics\cite{haus87}, of which the subordination idea works\cite{bochnerbook,sokolov05,luo14}.
+Following this idea, the time-dependent process $\{x_i,s_j,t\}$ can be described as the jumps of a random walk on the lattice $\{x_i,s_j,n\}$ subordinated by the random waiting time $\{t_n\}$ for jumps.
+It leads to Gillespie's algorithm\cite{gillespie77}, of which the trajectory on the lattice and the series of waiting time can be generated independently.
+Estimating the distribution of division size, only the former one, i.e. $\{x_i,s_j,n\}$, is concerned.
+It depends on the ratio $r_w=k^{(x)}/k^{(s)}$ but is irrelevant of the scale of the waiting time $ \tau_w=\left(k^{(x)}+k^{(s)}\right)^{-1}$.
 Noting that $r_w=\alpha/\beta$ is constant for all the states, one can immediately see the random walk $\{x_i,s_j,n\}$ is independent of the initial cell size $x_b$.
-As a consequence, the first-passage distribution of $x$ at $s=1$ has the same shape, as being illustrated in Fig. \ref{fig_rw}.
+The first-passage distributions of $x$ at $s=1$ hence have the same shape, as illustrated in Fig. \ref{fig_rw}.
 The above reasoning can be extended to more general cases, as long as the growth rate $k^{(x)}$ and accumulation rate $k^{(s)}$ depends only on the current cell state while the ratio $k^{(x)}/k^{(s)}$ is independent of cell state.
-The two constraints can be satisfied by most adder dynamics, which explains the collapse of distributions observed in the experiment and the previous model study\cite{suckjoon15,singh16}.
-The relevant biological implication is briefly discussed in Sec.\ref{sec_bi}.
+This requirements can be satisfied by most adder dynamics, which explains the collapse of distributions observed in the experiment and the previous model study\cite{suckjoon15,singh16}.
+More discussion on the biological implication can be found in Sec.\ref{sec_bi}.